alpatou/fairy_assignment/README.md

 - Many things should go to config files (or in a db).
 Base uri's, providers
 - I would ask more about the specs, some things about the ports were really confusing to me, but as i said i mismanaged everything.
  - I would search more about Fractal package.
 But i decided to make my own attempt of a transformer.
+ - Instead of handling just raw arrays, i would create Classes for Trip, Price etc.

 I did not gave my best.
 But in every case, i really enjoyed the assignment.
 It boost my mind to think more clearly and to ask myself things that i do not have the "luxury" to do in my job position.
 The specs were really amazing, and helped me to think more abstractly!